Frequently asked questions

 "But why not?"

-Because I prefer to deal with adults old enough to make permanent life alterations, and avoid debating with adults who don't have a problem modifying the flesh of children who aren't fully grown.
-A tattoo is more than just a piece of living art, it's an affirmation of adulthood.
+Because I prefer to deal with adults old enough to make permanent life alterations, and avoid debating with adults who don't have a problem modifying the flesh of minor children who aren't even fully grown.
+A tattoo is more than just a piece of living art.
+It's an affirmation of adulthood.

 "But my kid is very grown up for their age and knows what--"